cutwater/FlaskWorkshop/docs/flask-models.rst

     >>> tasks = Task.query.all()
     >>> print(tasks)
     [<Task 1, 'Write static template with items.'>, <Task 2, 'Display items from the database.'>]

+.. todo:: Describe how to display items from database in the template.